YuvalNirkin/face_video_segment/README.md

 ## Bibliography
 [1] Yuval Nirkin, Iacopo Masi, Anh Tuan Tran, Tal Hassner, Gerard Medioni, [On Face Segmentation, Face Swapping, and Face Perception](https://arxiv.org/pdf/1704.06729.pdf), arXiv preprint.
 [2] Grundmann, Matthias and Kwatra, Vivek and Han, Mei and Essa, Irfan, [Efficient hierarchical graph-based video segmentation](https://smartech.gatech.edu/bitstream/handle/1853/38305/cvpr2010_videosegmentation.pdf), In Computer Vision and Pattern Recognition (CVPR), 2010 IEEE Conference on, pp. 2141-2148.
 IEEE, 2010.

+## Related projects
+- [End-to-end, automatic face swapping pipeline](https://github.com/YuvalNirkin/face_swap), example application using out face segmentation method.
+- [Deep face segmentation](https://github.com/YuvalNirkin/face_segmentation), used to segment face regions in the face swapping pipeline.
+- [CNN3DMM](http://www.openu.ac.il/home/hassner/projects/CNN3DMM/), used to estimate 3D face shapes from single images.
+- [ResFace101](http://www.openu.ac.il/home/hassner/projects/augmented_faces/), deep face recognition used in the paper to test face swapping capabilities.

+## Copyright
+Copyright 2017, Yuval Nirkin, Iacopo Masi, Anh Tuan Tran, Tal Hassner, and Gerard Medioni

+The SOFTWARE provided in this page is provided "as is", without any guarantee made as to its suitability or fitness for any particular use.
+It may contain bugs, so use of this tool is at your own risk.
+We take no responsibility for any damage of any sort that may unintentionally be caused through its use.